High-Performance Battery Systems to Power the Rise of Electric Mobility

 Project Benefits

 This Agreement will lead to technological advancement and breakthroughs to overcome barriers to the achievement of the State of California's statutory energy goals by enabling the design of an ultra-safe battery module and its integration into the world's most efficient and energy-dense pack for use in electric mobility applications.
-These energy dense battery packs will decrease the cost per kWh and eventually accelerate the mass market adoption of electric vehicles as cheaper, higher range and safer electric vehicles are produced.
-This will assist California to achieve statutory goals, particularly to ensure that statewide GHG emissions are reduced to 40% below the 1990 level by 2030 (SB 32), as electric vehicles become more economically and functionally more appealing for the customers.
+These energy dense battery packs will decrease the cost per kWh and eventually accelerate the mass market adoption of electric vehicles as cheaper, higher range, and safer electric vehicles are produced.
+This will assist California to achieve statutory goals, particularly to ensure that statewide GHG emissions are reduced to 40% below the 1990 level by 2030 (SB 32), as electric vehicles become more economically and functionally appealing to customers.

 Safety